Sums of singular series with large sets and the tail of the distribution of primes: Introduction

-\end{conjecture} When $k = 10$, this conjecture would suggest that for $x=5500$, the error term above is bounded by $Cx^{1-\ep}$ for some $\ep$ and some $C$.
+When $k = 10$, this conjecture would suggest that for $x=5500$, the error term above is bounded by $Cx^{1-\ep}$ for some $\ep$ and some $C$.
 For several sets of size $10$, computer tests found that bounds of $(\log x)^6x^{1/2}$ held for all $x \le 5500$; in fact this and other tests for small values of $k$ suggest that the error term is far smaller, and for example may be bounded by $Cx^{1/2}(\log x)^k$ in this range of $k$ and $h$.
 It is also likely possible to extend the range of $k$ and $h$ in this conjecture; if $k$ is as large as $\log x$, then $\mathrm{li}_k(x)$ is small enough that the conjecture is not so meaningful, but it is difficult to say when Hardy--Littlewood convergencee should break down.

-Gallagher's proof proceeds by computing moments.
+Gallagher's proof in \cite{gallaghershortintervals} that the distribution of primes in log-size intervals is (conditionally) Poissonian proceeds by computing moments.
 One strategy towards understanding the tail of the distribution is to estimate higher moments of the distribution, or equivalently, to understand how quickly the $r$th moment of the distribution of primes converges to the $r$th moment of a Poisson distribution.
 Using Conjecture \ref{conj:bg:HLuniform} as well as Theorems \ref{thm:bigksums:extendinggallagher} and \ref{thm:bigk:sumboundallk}, we can prove the following result on moments of the distribution of primes. \begin{theorem} Assume Conjecture \ref{conj:bg:HLuniform}.
-Let $x > 0$, and assume that $h = \l \log x$ and that $r \ll (\log h)^{1-\d}$ for some $\d > 0$.
+Let $x > 0$, and assume that $h = \l \log x$ and that $r \ll (\log h)^{1-\d}$ for some $\d > \frac 12$.
 Define the $r$th moment $m_r(x,h)$ of the distribution of primes in intervals of size $h$ by

 Then

 where $\stirlingii{r}{\ell}$ denotes the Stirling numbers of the second kind. \end{theorem} \begin{remark} Note that $\l$ need not be fixed as $x \to \infty$. \end{remark}

 Theorem \ref{thm:distributiontail:momentboundsmallk} then implies bounds on the tail of the distribution of primes, and in particular yields the following two corollaries.